willbowling/ca-challenge/README.md

+#Hi There!

+This project is fun.
+It is a work in progess.
+This is for CA for a code challenge.
+Time permitting, I've done what I could.
+I'm a UI guy.
+I focus on Semantic HTML, CSS/SCSS, and Accessibility constantly.
+Please reach out with questions or feedback.

+Thanks for your time.

+- will

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>